GiuffreLab/awx-operator/README.md

 kubectl edit svc awx-demo-service
 ```

-this will bring up the list of configuration variables, look for the below section and change the `nodePort:31527` line to the `port` you wish
+this will bring up the list of configuration variables, look for the below section and change the `nodePort:31527` line to the `port` you wish.
+For example purposes I will change it all to port 32000.
+Any commands referencing port 32000 should be changed to your desired port

 ```
 ports: